dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 # Initial attempt

 The general plan is we'll do some evolutionary prototyping of our service, starting with a very simple sketch that can get us to a rudimentary but passing test suite quick.
-Then we'll go back to design goals, add missing features, write performance tests, rinse and repeat.
+Then we'll go back to design goals, add missing features, write performance tests, optimise, rinse and repeat.

 We'll start with the core data types and SQL model for email messaging.